egandro/sbgck/doc/opencv-phases.md

 - We use the diff image here
 - Image detection is using the feature detector
 - Precalculate the keypoints
+- We might can use this for cards e.g. yes / no or ok / stop cards

 #### Token inside ROI